AKSW/docs.ontowiki.net/VirtuosoBackend.md

 This is the basic procedure.
 For details see below.

 * Check out the OntoWiki source code
 * Download [Virtuoso Open-Source Edition](http://sourceforge.net/projects/virtuoso/) and compile it according to the instructions for your operating system.
+Make sure to get the latest stable branch available.
 * Install and configure Virtuoso.
 * [Set up ODBC](http://www.iodbc.org/dataspace/iodbc/wiki/iODBC/IODBCPHPHOWTO) and make sure, PHP can connect to Virtuoso via ODBC.
 * Set up OntoWiki to be used with Vrituoso.